TheSPSDAO/SPS-Validator/README.md

 - `./run.sh start all`: starts either the database, validator, and ui
 - `./run.sh restart`: helpful wrapper around `./run.sh stop` and `./run.sh start`
 - `./run.sh logs`: trails the last 30 lines of logs
-- `./run.sh snapshot`: stops the validator and creates a snapshot of the database. this snapshot can be uploaded and used to restore another validator.
+- `./run.sh snapshot`: stops the validator and creates a snapshot of the database. this snapshot can be uploaded and used to restore another validator
-- `./run.sh rebuild_service <validator | pg | ui>`: force rebuilds a service to apply new environment variables.
+- `./run.sh rebuild_service <validator | pg | ui>`: force rebuilds a service to apply new environment variables
 - `./run.sh replay`: rebuilds your node from the snapshot. :warning: **This will irrevocably destroy all local data, including blocks that have already been locally validated**: Be very careful here!
 - `./run.sh destroy`: completely removes the database, validator, and ui. :warning: **This will irrevocably destroy all local data, including blocks that have already been locally validated**: Be very careful here!
 - `./run.sh status`: checks your validator node status and registration status (running/active/inactive)
+- `./run.sh repartition_tables`: Rhelper command to repartition the partitioned database tables. only needed if upgrading a database from before v1.1.1 or if restoring a snapshot from before v1.1.1.
+- `./run.sh psql [args]`: runs psql with the given args. e.g. run.sh psql -c 'SELECT * FROM blocks

 ## Updating your node